Vulnerable Bursary for students aged 16-18

 Who can apply?

-Students from the following nominated groups may be eligible for a bursary of up to £1,200:
+Students from the following nominated groups may be eligible to apply for the bursary:

 - Young people in care